GeorgeSapkin/pubsub-store/README.md

     Maximum result batch size.
 If there are more query results than `batchSize`, results will be loaded in batches of that size.

+  * `highWaterMark`

+    When set, the stream will push messages in chunks of that size.

+  * `noAckStreams`

+    When `true`, allows piping to provider without acknowledgement, i.e. fire and forget.

   * `timeout`